Al Weiss

-Allen R. "Al" Weiss (1954) is an American businessman who served as President of Worldwide Operations for Disney Parks, Experiences and Products, a division of The Walt Disney Company.
+Allen R. "Al" Weiss (born 1954) is an American businessman who served as President of Worldwide Operations for Disney Parks, Experiences and Products, a division of The Walt Disney Company.

 Career at The Walt Disney Company

 Weiss began his Disney career as an 18-year-old Walt Disney World cast member in 1972.
 His first job was a "z-runner", a financial analyst who zeroed out cash registers at the end of shifts.

 He received an associate degree from Valencia College, a bachelor's degree from the University of Central Florida in 1976, and an MBA from Rollins College in 1981.

 After serving in multiple roles, Weiss was named president of the Walt Disney World Resort in Lake Buena Vista, Florida, starting in 1994 a role which he held until 2005.
 Meg Crofton succeeded Weiss as president of Walt Disney World Resort in 2006.

 He was appointed President of Worldwide Operations, Disney Parks, Experiences and Products in November 2005.
 On June 22, 2011, Al Weiss announced his plans to retire from the Disney company effective November 1, 2011.
 This ended his 39-year career at The Walt Disney Company.
 In December 2011, he had a shop window dedicated with his name on Main Street U.S.A. in the Magic Kingdom at Walt Disney World.